wildfire-prep/modeling/README.md

 # Modeling

-Repository housing modeling notebooks for Remote Sensing of Brush Clearance to Enhance Wildfire Preparedness.
+This repository houses modeling code and files for the project titled "Remote Sensing of Defensible Space Compliance to Enhance Wildfire Preparedness".